Connect to your first target

 $ boundary connect ssh -target-name "Generated target" -target-scope-name "Generated project scope"

-no built-in support for a specific client using
+for a specific client using

--exec flag is a
+-exec flag is a very powerful

-very powerful tool, allowing you to wrap Boundary TCP sessions in your preferred
+tool, allowing you to wrap Boundary TCP sessions in your preferred

 client.
 You can use this flag to create an authenticated proxy to almost